parenting my special needs child

 Brielle’s Kindergarten teachers thought she couldn’t grasp addition and subtraction number bonds; by the end of homeschool last year she was doing multiplication, division, and fractions.
 She may have different learning needs than others because of her ADHD and SPD, but that doesn’t mean she isn’t capable of learning.
 I won’t allow her to believe otherwise.

-6- Parenting must vary based on the child, NOT the other way around.
-In order for our children to grow up and be confident and self-sufficient, we must give our children what they need, not what we want them to need.
+We must give our children what they need, not what we want them to need.
 Brielle has difficulty playing by herself and she is very accident- prone.
 I need to keep an eye on her because she is incredibly impulsive.
-She has difficulty playing independently because of her ADHD and SPD, so I give her options of what she can do when she has “quiet time” (time where she plays by herself), and she chooses what she’d like to do.
+She has difficulty playing independently because of her ADHD and SPD.
+I give her options of what she can do when she has “quiet time” (time where she plays by herself).
+She chooses what she’d like to do.

 I encourage her to be her own friend and give her lots of positive reinforcement when she keeps herself occupied and plays independently.
 I believe in her fully, but I also needed to adjust my idea of how she should be.
 Brielle is Brielle, and I wouldn’t have her any other way.